peppajoke/resume/README.md

 # Jack Bauerle
-*An innovative Software Engineer and Leader, I've successfully transitioned from hands-on software engineering to steering key initiatives at Wayfair.
-My professional journey is marked by a commitment to excellence, strategic problem-solving, and leadership rooted in direct communication and empathetic mentorship.
-In my role as a Software Engineering Manager, I revamped product catalog ecosystems, adopted cutting-edge technologies, and cultivated high-performance teams.
-As a manager, I prioritize direct communication, psychological safety, and rapid experimentation in my management style, fostering an environment that empowers engineers to excel and find fulfillment.*
+*As an innovative Software Engineer and Leader, I've transitioned from hands-on engineering to drive scalable initiatives at Wayfair.
+My journey reflects a commitment to excellence, strategic problem-solving, and leadership centered on direct communication and empathetic mentorship.
+In the role of Software Engineering Manager, I championed scalability, implemented cutting-edge technologies, and cultivated high-performance teams.*

 ## Professional Experience